luisalvesmartins/ChatDownLibrary/readme.md

 with no specific order:
 - Choose between Monaco or Textarea version
 - Develop a cooperative solution that enables two persons to build the chat performing role playing in two different computers.
 One is the bot, the other is a user.
-- Enable the Chat to be run live in a bot.
-- Improve the page user experience with better navigation and arrange the buttons and overall functionality.